BristolDataScienceSociety/Workshop2024-25/Workshop6/MLIntro.md

    - Workshop 1: variables, data types, operators, control flows, functions and modules
    - Workshop 2: data structures, object-oriented programming (OOP)
-   - Workshop 3: Numpy (comprehensive functionalities for scientific computing)
+   - Workshop 3: numpy (comprehensive functionalities for scientific computing)
-   - Workshop 4: Pandas (data analysis)
+   - Workshop 4: pandas (data analysis)
    - Workshop 5: matplotlib.pyplot (data visualisation)

    The last three workshops are important as you can find the usage of them in everywhere of machine learning, make sure you fully understand contents in these materials.

 2. Jupyter Notebook

-   The Jupyter Notebook is the original web application for creating and sharing computational documents.
-It offers a simple, streamlined, document-centric experience.

-   You can simply see it as a combination of Markdown and Python.

-   You can open Jupyter Notebook files (.ipynb) in github if you did not installed the software, but with the software you can run Python code in these files by yourself.
-You can follow the instructions to [install Jupyter Notebook](https://jupyter.org/install#jupyter-notebook).
+   You can use Jupyter by [Google Colab](https://colab.research.google.com/) or Installing [Anaconda](https://www.anaconda.com/products/distribution#download-section)/[Miniconda](https://docs.conda.io/en/latest/miniconda.html).